Woolworth: Origins of F. W. Woolworth Company

 The F. W. Woolworth Co. had the first five-and-dime stores, which sold discounted general merchandise and fixed price, usually five or ten cents, undercutting the prices of other local merchants.
 Woolworth, as the stores popularly became known, was one of the first American retailers to put merchandise out for the shopping public to handle and select without the assistance of a sales clerk.
 Earlier retailers had kept all merchandise behind a counter and customers presented the clerk with a list of items they wished to buy.

 After working in Augsbury and Moore dry goods store in Watertown, New York, Frank Winfield Woolworth obtained credit from his former boss, William Moore, along with some savings, to buy merchandise and open the "Woolworth's Great Five Cent Store" in Utica, New York, on February 22, 1879.
 The store failed and closed in May 1879, after Woolworth earned enough money to pay back William Moore.
 Woolworth soon made a second attempt, and opened his "Woolworth's Great Five Cent Store", using the same sign, on June 21, 1879, in Lancaster, Pennsylvania.

 Lancaster proved a success, and Woolworth opened a second store in Harrisburg, Pennsylvania, in 1879, with his brother Charles Sumner Woolworth as manager.
 The Harrisburg store closed after a falling-out with the landlord; their next store, in York, Pennsylvania, likewise closed after only three months of operation.
-Finally, the "5¢ Woolworth Bro's Store" opened in Scranton, Pennsylvania, on November 6, 1880, with Charles as manager.
+Finally, the "5¢ Woolworth Bros.
+Store" opened in Scranton, Pennsylvania, on November 6, 1880, with Charles as manager.
 At this location, the "5¢ & 10¢" merchandising model was fully developed, and the store proved a success.
 Charles bought out Frank's share of the Scranton store in two installments, in January 1881 and 1882, making him the company's first franchisee.

 In 1884, Charles partnered with his longtime friend, wholesaler Fred Morgan Kirby, on a location in Wilkes-Barre, Pennsylvania, which they called "Woolworth and Kirby".
 This location, too, was successful, and the brothers continued persuading family members and other associates to join them in forming a "friendly rival syndicate" of five-and-ten-cent stores.
 Each of the syndicate chain's stores looked similar inside and out, but operated under its founder's name.
 Frank Woolworth provided much of the merchandise, encouraging the rivals to club together to maximize their inventory and purchasing power.